MarshalPaterson/flickr-example/README.md

 # flickr-example

-A clean common structure React Native application that calls a Flickr API then uses Mobx as state managent then a FlatList to do infinity scroll, with builds by CircleCI.
+A clean common structure React Native application that calls a Flickr API then uses Mobx as state managent follow the Observer pattern then a FlatList to do infinity scroll, a Functional Components have been implemented with builds by CircleCI.

 ![sd](https://github.com/MarshalPaterson/flickr-example/blob/main/SolutionDesign/SolutionDesign.drawio.png)